-Processed in a way that ensures the personal data is kept secure, including protection against unauthorized and unlawful processing, and against accidental loss, destruction or damage.
+• Processed in a way that ensures the personal data is kept secure, including protection against unauthorised and unlawful processing, and against accidental loss, destruction or damage.
+Appropriate technical and organisational measures must be used.

 Act! provides a wide range of features governing security and record access.
 The features allow you to limit access Users have to the data by adjusting their Security Level, or by applying specific permissions to a field.
-Users' access can be limited, meaning s/he will only have access to the data that is pertinent to them, thus reducing the risk of "unauthorized disclosure of, or access to, personal data."
+Users' access can be limited meaning s/he will only have access to the data that is pertinent to them, thus reducing the risk of "unauthorised disclosure of, or access to personal data."